If you have focused all your retirement planning energy on your 401(k), you may be missing a key piece of the puzzle: Social Security.

 Social Security calculates monthly checks based on your “full retirement age.”
 That’s when you are eligible for 100 percent of your Social Security benefit.

 The longer you wait, the larger your checks and cost-of-living adjustments, which are based on your monthly checks.
-Waiting until age 70 is even better than collecting at your full retirement age.
+Waiting to age 70 is even better than collecting at your full retirement age.
 But more on that later.

 4. Raise your income